yearn/yearn-devdocs/docs/getting-started/products/ylockers/overview.md

 :::

-yLockers are a category of assets built by Yearn designed to tokenize locked governance positions in external DeFi protocols.
+yLockers are a category of assets built by Yearn designed to tokenize locked governance positions in external DeFi protocols based on [Curve's vote escrow (ve) model](https://resources.curve.fi/crv-token/vecrv/).
 This asset type is often called a "Liquid Locker".

 To achieve this, Yearn has deployed a system of smart contracts that allows users to permissionlessly max-lock their governance tokens to Yearn in exchange for a yLocker token (e.g., yCRV, yPRISMA, etc.) at a rate of 1:1.